mojonny/tic-tac-jon/README.md

 The app is deployed with Vercel at: https://tic-tac-jon.vercel.app/

-Getting Started:
-Clone the repository git clone https://github.com/mojonny/tic-tac-jon.git

 Running the code:
-Run npm install
+Clone the repository git clone https://github.com/mojonny/tic-tac-jon.git Run npm install
 Change directories to the root folder then,
 Run npm run dev